joemoose/dungeoneers.d20/docs/3 How to Play.md

 ### Actions

 On your turn in a combat round, your character can move to an adjacent zone and take an action.
-Actions can range from negotiating, attacking, fleeing, moving again to an adjoining zone, attempting a risky gambit (like tripping or disarming an opponent), or anything else within reason.
+Actions can range from attacking, moving again, tripping or disarming an opponent, negotiating, or anything else within reason.

 ### Attacks